 A new view of the slave experience | News | The Press and Standard

-Charleston County artist Brother Nizar returns to the Colleton Memorial Library Feb.
+Charleston County artist Brother Nizar returned to the Colleton Memorial Library on Feb.
 27 to present “Drapetomania: An Acrylic Journey Through Anti-Slavery Collective Resistance.”

 Nizar’s paintings and lecture offer a new approach to the research, teaching, and study of African history by shifting the main focus from the history of oppression in the southern United States to African efforts to escape by way of strategic alliance with Britain and Spain for the purpose of repatriation to Africa.